You are here

 Educator Preparation Program Authorization

-CDE reviews each program for content, rigor and completeness to ensure it addresses the requisite standards established by the Colorado State Board of Education, and to present these findings to the state board for its consideration to either authorize new programs or reauthorize existing programs (every five years).
-This work reaches into our colleges and universities as well as our alternative preparation designated agencies.
+CDE reviews each educator preparation program for content, rigor and completeness to ensure it addresses the requisite standards established by the Colorado State Board of Education, and presents these findings to the state board for its consideration to either authorize new programs or reauthorize existing programs (every five years).
+This work pertains to Colorado colleges and universities as well as the state's designated agencies for alternative educator preparation.

 Educator Preparation Program Accountability

-The Educator Talent Division, in conjunction with the Department of Higher Education, also oversees the 51 educator preparation entities in the state of Colorado.
-As part of this work, the unit is in the process of developing a comprehensive system of review and support for our educator preparation programs.
-The ultimate goal for all educator preparation program is to ensure high quality preparation pathways for all of our Colorado educators in order to support academic success for our students.
+The Educator Talent Division, in conjunction with the Department of Higher Education, also oversees the fifty-three educator preparation entities in the state of Colorado.
+In conjunction with the Colorado Department of Higher Education (CDHE), the Educator Preparation Office oversees the universities and colleges that have traditional preparation programs.
+As part of this work, this office and CDHE are in the process of developing a comprehensive system of review and support for educator preparation programs.
+The ultimate goal for all educator preparation programs is to ensure high-quality preparation pathways for all Colorado educators in order to support academic success for students.
 The work in this area is supported by Colorado legislation under Colorado Revised Statute 22-2-112.

 - back to the top -